Ukraine works to resume grain exports, flags Russian strikes as risk

 Ukraine and Russia: What you need to know right now

-(Reporting by Natalia Zinets and Max Hunder in Kyiv, Tom Balmforth, Elaine Monaghan and Reuters bureaux; Writing by Simon Cameron-Moore, Tomasz Janowski and Lawrence Hurley; Editing by William Mallard, Angus MacSwan, Alexandra Hudson and Daniel Wallis)
+(Reporting by Natalia Zinets and Max Hunder in Kyiv, Tom Balmforth, Elaine Monaghan and Reuters bureaux; Writing by Simon Cameron-Moore, Tomasz Janowski and Lawrence Hurley; Editing by William Mallard, Angus MacSwan, Alexandra Hudson, Daniel Wallis and Diane Craft)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.